CodeYourFuture/GitHomeworkFixErrors/homework.md

 1. Prevent to make many copies of a file as different backups.
 2. Easy way to collaborate and teamwork with everybody anywhere.
-3. Quickly track all of our changes, including what we have deleted, added and so in each commit.
+3. Quickly track all of our changes, including what we have deleted, added, etc in each commit.

 ## Question 9